lgmxiii/architecture-center/docs/reference-architectures/data/deploy-enterprise-bi-sqldw.md

 2. Connect to SQL Data Warehouse

     - Server type: Database Engine

     - Server name: `<dwServerName>.database.windows.net`, where `<dwServerName>` is the name that you specified when you deployed the Azure resources.
-You can get this name from the Azure portl.
+You can get this name from the Azure portal.
-    - Authentication: SQL Server Authentication

-    Use the credentials that you specified when you deployed the Azure resources (`dwAdminLogin` and `dwAdminPassword`.
+    - Authentication: SQL Server Authentication.
+Use the credentials that you specified when you deployed the Azure resources, in the `dwAdminLogin` and `dwAdminPassword` parameters.

 2. Navigate to the `C:\SampleDataFiles\reference-architectures\data\enterprise_bi_sqldw\azure\sqldw_scripts` folder on the VM.
-You will execute the scripts in this folder in numerical order (`STEP_1` through `STEP_7`).
+You will execute the scripts in this folder in numerical order, `STEP_1` through `STEP_7`.

 3. Select the `master` database in SSMS and open the `STEP_1` script.
 Change the value of the password in the following line, then execute the script.